redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 > **Where's the `await`?**
 >
 > Calls to `db` return a Promise, which you would normally need to add an `await` to in order to get the results right away.
-Having to add `await` every time is pretty annoying though, so the Redwood console does it for you!
-Redwood `await`s so you don't have to!
+Having to add `await` every time is pretty annoying though, so the Redwood console does it for you—Redwood `await`s so you don't have to!

 #### Updating the Service